 “Austin is an incredible incubation for starting something,” says Bennett.
 Originally from Austin, Bennett moved to New York City at the age of 17 to pursue a career in fashion.
 In 2013, creatively drained from the pressures of the city, she moved back to Austin, unsure if she even wanted to continue pursuing design.

 Upon returning to Texas, Bennett realized that she wanted to relearn how to make things, “stripped away from all commercial motivations.”
-In a small studio off Bolm Road, she spent months learning about natural, plant-based dyes and slowly returning to a more playful process of designing and
+In a small studio off Bolm Road, she spent months learning about natural, plant-based dyes and slowly returning to a more playful process of designing and creating clothes.

 Though different from the immediacy of everything in New York, in Austin she’s found an incredibly supportive community of women and artists.
 “Rather than resources being fixed and finite, Austinites share with their neighbors, and in turn, everyone’s work is enhanced by that attitude,” Bennett says with delight.
 Indeed, Bennett was encouraged by a friend to apply to the first FELIZ sale, a one-day fair where hand-picked designers and makers showcase their wares.
 By the end of the day, she had sold out of her main prototype, the Everyday Dress, which ultimately became the foundation for her current line.